How To Deplete Glycogen Stores

 Now, if you are eating tons of carbs and this still happens, then it’s likely from something else.
 There are many reasons our performance can take a hit.

-Low levels of glycogen is just one of those reasons.
+Low levels of glycogen are just one of those reasons.

-The good news is, most people can replenish and maintain their glycogen stores with some simple practices.
+The good news is that most people can replenish and maintain their glycogen stores with some simple practices.

 If your goal is to perform and see consistent results, you should try to maintain your glycogen stores.